-The logs are periodically monitored to detect security breaches of systems and subsystems.
-If an anomaly or a suspected violation is detected, the service is suspended and a thorough check of all systems takes place.
+The logs are periodically monitored to detect security breaching attempts or breaches of the Certificate System.
+If an anomaly or a suspected violation is detected, the service is suspended and a thorough check of all Certificate Systems takes place.
+An incident handling procedure is documented internally.
+For incidents relating to Qualified Certificates for electronic signatures/seals, all provisions of article 19 of Regulation (EU) No. 910/2014 apply for the notification of the National supervisory body.